-The school uses student labor for the library, clerical work, cafeteria work, and as well as other miscellaneous jobs.
+The school uses some student labor for the library, clerical work, cafeteria work, and care of dormitory halls, as well as other odd jobs.

 A number of students work a part of their way through school and these students comprise the finest and most deserving group of the whole student body.
 Since jobs cannot be provided for all students, it is the policy of the school authorities to award jobs according to the following plan: